-In order to support complex arbitration capabilities with different priorities and arbitration schemes, the CE database needs to include arbiters Typically, the arbiter provides a set of request/acknowledge lines at the pins of the top-level bus-functional layer.
+In order to support complex arbitration capabilities with different priorities and arbitration schemes, the PE database needs to include arbiter as part of bus-functional PE models.
+Arbiters sit in front of the basic PE core model and are modeled by adding another layer to the bus-functional PE model between the processor core and the outer bus-functional layer.
+Typically, the arbiter provides a set of request/acknowledge lines at the pins of the top-level bus-functional layer.
 The MAC layer adapter of the master components will use the arbitration protocol to get bus accesses.